actuallyaridan/chirp/README.md

 **BTW that folder should be empty - if it's something like `/htdocs/chirp` it will 99% break**

-### Database
+#### Database

-This project is currently using SQLite but rn there's no database file for it besides the refrence in the code
+This project is currently using SQLite.
+Chrips database is not included in GitHub, as it contains sensntive information that will not be share publicly.
+There are however refereces in the PHP files, so you can create an empty replica if you'd like to.

+## Forking Chirp

+You can freely made copies of Chirp and use Chirps code as a base for your procject.
+However, in order to be cool, please follow these guidelines:

+• Rebrand your project: Please refer to use any Chirp branding in your project

+• Credit us: You should provide credit to the people who have contibuted to this project, or link this repo

+Other than that, Chirp uses the MIT license.